ChrisLMartin/cal_data_processing/README.md

-# cal_data_processing
+# Calorimetry Data Processing
-Reads TSV.txts from cc2 logger, separates run parameters from logged data, and stores in separate sheets in excel worksbook.
-Can drag .txt files onto .bat file.
+Most of the magic happens in cal_data_import.py, which reads TSV.txt files from Calmetrix CalCommander2 logger, separates run parameters from logged data, performs calculations, and stores parameters and values in separate sheets in an excel worksbook.
+To run, drag .txt files onto cal_data_import.bat.
-Various other scripts for processing calorimetry output.
+Other scripts for various calorimetry data processing purposes.